 CCL Property are delighted to bring to market The Weavers, a Visit Scotland 4 star café, craft shop and B & B located close to the charming village of Tongue on the north coast of Sutherland.
-With dramatic elevated views across the bay The Weavers is a wonderful lifestyle opportunity on the busy North Coast 500 route.
+With dramatic elevated views across the bay The Weavers is a wonderful business opportunity on the busy North Coast 500 route with excellent trading figures.
 Included in the sale is a bustling craft shop and café and a 2 letting room bed and breakfast.
 New owners will be able to commence immediate trading and take advantage of the potential to expand the business, in particular with the new space port that is opening just a short distance away which is expected to attract many more people to the area every year.
 The Weavers is presented in immaculate condition throughout and early viewing is highly recommended to fully appreciate the stunning location and business prospects.

 Visit Scotland 4 star award GIFT Shop

 Substantial decking area with stunning views

 Very large car park

 2 en-suite letting rooms